sam-tompkins/Sam-Tompkins-Public-Repository/ap-python-data-analytics-application/README.md

 re-saved, before being loaded into the data analytics window.
 Here, the dataset can be manipulated, averages calculated, and visualisations displayed.

 Pandas, Tkinter, NumPy, Seaborn, Matplotlib libraries are required.

+Requires an environment able to run Jupyter Notebooks with Python 3.10.9.

 Dataset must have valid headers.